FIXTradingCommunity/fix-orchestra-api/swagger-java-client/docs/DocumentationApi.md

 <a name="deleteAnnotation"></a>
 # **deleteAnnotation**
-> deleteAnnotation(reposName, version, elementId, elementType)
+> deleteAnnotation(reposName, version, elementId, elementType, parentId)

 deletes a single Annotation